Cubic threefolds moduli and the Monster group: Appendix A: Quadratic forms over

 is bilinear.
 This bilinear form is then also alternating.
+Note that $q|V_0$ is in fact a linear form.
+We say that $q$ is \emph{nonsingular} if $V_0=0$.
+There are two isomorphism types of nonsingular quadratic forms in 2 variables one is represented the hyperbolic form $x_1x_2$ and the other by the form $x_1^2+x_1x_2+x_2^2$ (which we will denote by $A_2$).

 We will call an $a\in V$ with $q(a)=1$ a \emph{root} (in the belief that this will not cause confusion with other uses of that term).
-For a root $a$ the associated symplectic transvection preserves $q$ and is therefore called an \emph{orthogonal reflection} ; we then denote it $\sigma_a$.
-So $\sigma_a(x)=x+(x\cdot a)a$ and $\sigma_a\in \Orth(V)$.
+In the hyperbolic case, only $(1,1)$ is a root, whereas in the $A_2$-case, all three nonzero elements are roots.
+For a root $a$ the associated symplectic transvection preserves $q$ and is therefore called an \emph{orthogonal reflection}; we then denote it $\sigma_a$.
+So $\sigma_a(x)=x+(x\cdot a)a$ and $\sigma_a$ lies in the group $\Orth_o(V)$ of orthogonal transformations that act as the identity on $I$.

-We say that $q$ is \emph{nonsingular} if its associated alternating form is nondegenerate.
-The orthogonal reflections in the roots then generate $\Orth(V)$.
+If $V_0=0$, then by a theorem of Dieudonn\'e (see \cite{chevalley}, p.\ 20), the orthogonal reflections in the roots generate $\Orth(V)$, except when $V$ is isomorphic to the orthogonal sum of two copies of $A_2$; the orthogonal reflections then generate a copy of $\Sfrak_3\times \Sfrak_3$ and hence do not contain the orthogonal transformation that exchanges the two $A_2$ copies.